codectified/mindroots/src/content/about.md

 Graph databases closely mirror natural structures and allow for an intuitive exploration of language.

+Although due to graphical limitations we can’t view the entire database at once, we can view parts of it.

+Here we can see the 99 Names of God (yellow nodes) and the words (red) and roots (green) that have been linked to each name so far.
+We’re about halfway through.

 ## The Big Idea

 The core idea behind MindRoots is that **life and language are deeply intertwined**—just as our hearts, minds, and bodies are interconnected, so too are the words, sounds, and meanings that make up our language.